WIN0624/LLM-for-Study-Plan/Documentations/【Idea】Draft.md

         > What database do we use?
 Open-source Dataset, otherwise need to crawl data/textbook
         >
         > Copy-right laws?
 [ToDo]
+        >
+        > Syallabus

       * Agents?

     - Metrics: How to evaluate improvement?
-[ToDo]
+How to evaluate personalization.

+    - Interface Framework

-    - Interface Framework: Gradio
+      - Web: Gradio
+      - Phone: Pocket pound/phone

   - **Plan**